Buyer's Guide

 Best for: free Outlook and Hotmail deliverability diagnostics

-When Outlook placement drops, you need Microsoft-side signals, not guesses from your ESP logs.
-Microsoft SNDS (Smart Network Data Services) is a free dashboard that shows how Microsoft views your sending IPs, including reputation indicators, traffic patterns, and complaint-related signals tied to Outlook.com, Hotmail, and Microsoft 365 consumer mailboxes.
+What it does: Microsoft SNDS (Smart Network Data Services) is a free dashboard that shows how Microsoft views your sending IPs, including reputation indicators, traffic patterns, and complaint-related signals tied to Outlook.com, Hotmail, and Microsoft 365 consumer mailboxes.
+Access it at Microsoft SNDS.

 8MXToolbox logoMXToolbox